lapd-golang/tenancykit/readme.md

 and validated as to it's individal unit parts.
 It's purpose is to provided combination of different packages which provides that can be used to build applications requiring tenancy/user management.

+TenancyKit is rather opinionate and is not for everyone has it has specific opinions about things that would not be changable due to the cohesiveness of the code.
+In such cases, building a custom tenant package that fits your need is most suited than using tenancyKit.

+*In the future, I hope to extract as much repeatable parts of tenancykit into small code generators that can be used to code generate different areas of projects to better allow extensability for users.*

 ## Install

 ```